 Kodály started developing his own method of musical learning after he became disenchanted with the general level of music education in schools.
 This system is quite different in approach to the Suzuki Method because it focuses on singing.
 By interesting children in singing from the outset, Kodály encourages them to develop a sense of pitch and notation before instrumental playing is even introduced.

-Extract from So You Want To Play The Piano? published by Alfred Music
+Extract from my book, So You Want To Play The Piano?, published by Alfred Music